uberhalit/SekiroFpsUnlockAndMore/README.md

 2. Go to `Settings -> Graphical settings -> Monitor Mode` and set it to `Windowed`
 3. Set your resolution
 4. Start `Sekiro FPS Unlocker and more` and enable borderless window mode
+5. If you want fullscreen borderless enable `Fullscreen stretch`

 ## Preview